Brooklyn-Dev/pseudocode-ocr/README.md

 -   This extension is an unofficial tool created to help fellow students
 -   Please refer to the official OCR specification for correct exam pseudocode syntax
 -   This extension is provided as-is for educational purposes

+## Like this project?

+If you find this project interesting or useful, consider giving it a star ⭐️!

+## License

+This project is licensed under the MIT License.
+See [LICENSE](LICENSE) for more information.